 Experimental, theoretical and applied papers on all aspects of plant (including algae) and fungi biology are welcome.
 The submitted manuscript or its essential content must not have been published previously or be under consideration for publication elsewhere.
-Contributions should be substantial, written in English and show general interest.
-Manuscripts that report aspects of local interest are discouraged unless the implications of the findings are wide-reaching.
+Contributions should be substantial, written in high-quality English and show general interest.
+We expect that the submitted manuscript presents a great novelty in Botany, and this should attract a wide audience.
+Considering this, case studies are only considered if the narrative and implications are provided to be of general interest.
+Thus, manuscripts that report aspects of local interest are discouraged unless the implications of the findings are wide-reaching.
 Manuscripts with agronomic subjects are expected to contain a substantial amount of basic plant biology.
 Please see below some details for specific area.

 Acta Botanica Brasilica considers studies on algae and cyanobacteria and all aspects of fungi and lichens.
 The main topics covered are biochemistry, cell and molecular biology, ecology (mainly interactions like mycorrhizas and endophytes), evolution, physiology and taxonomy.
 Hypothesis-driven papers and studies based on an interdisciplinary research are encouraged.
 The journal also welcome studies related to the development and test of new methodologies and those studies on practical themes, whose results are applicable, for example, in aquaculture or in environmental management and conservation.
 The manuscripts purely descriptive, such as those focused on species lists, are discouraged.

 Mycological Diversity Description (MDD): the new modality for the publication of novel fungi diversity